illinois-cs419/illinois-cs419.github.io/assignments.md

 - Include a brief explanation of why you think your grade is incorrect.
 - You must submit regrade requests within one week after we release grades on a given assignment.

-For MPs:

-- The course staff will regrade MPs.
-- We may not regrade your work until after all MPs have been submitted.

 ## Academic Integrity ##
 You should be familiar with the Student Code [definitions on academic integrity](http://studentcode.illinois.edu/article1_part4_1-401.html).
 We expect you to abide by them.